dedynobre/nbr/README.md

-### Template to generate Node-RED node from subflow
+# Node template for Node-RED